michaelbradley91/NASM-Debugger/README.md

 # NASM-Debugger
-Learning how to write my own NASM debugger in Python.I plan to only target an extremely specific architecture at first.
+Learning how to write my own NASM debugger in Python.
+I plan to only target an extremely specific architecture at first.